Budapest Travel Guide

 Explore Historic Buda and Castle Hill on Foot

-Buda, the older and hillier side of the city, was my favorite area that we explored.
+Buda, the older and hillier side of the city, was my favorite area in the city.
 We chose to stay in an AirBnb on the Pest side, as it’s closer to most of the city’s restaurants and transportation hubs, but I recommend spending a good chunk of your time exploring Buda on foot.

 Buda is home to Matthias Church, Fisherman’s Bastion, the Buda Castle, and some of the best views of the city and the Parliament building.
 It is super quaint and charming and more residential.